zooko/smalloc/README.md

 `snmalloc`, `rpmalloc`, etc.

 `smalloc` offers performance properties comparable to the other memory managers, while being simpler.
-The current implementation is only 809 lines of Rust code (excluding comments, tests, and benchmarks).
+The current implementation is only 907 lines of Rust code (excluding comments, tests, benchmarks, etc).

 # Caveats